Spotlight Sunday 10.20.19

 One of the claims about that original radio serial was that it revealed secret code words within the Klan, though there are others who dispute that claim.
 However, here, with the frequent references to “replacement,” there certainly is a great deal revealed about the code words and dog whistles of the modern inheritors of the Klan’s shameful legacy.

 “You will not replace us!” was the cry of the tiki-torch-bearing men who gathered the night before the “Unite the Right” rally in Charlottesville, VA, where one of those “very fine people” murdered activist Heather Heyer.
+(And a variation was called out as well: “Jews will not replace us!”)

 The entire purpose of the “Alt-Right” is to sanitize and repackage the same, tired old white supremacist nonsense that has been at the beating heart of this nation since its founding, to couch things in terms that are more palatable to the better angels of our nature, the better angels that added the contradictory and too-often hypocritical noble ideals that have also been at the beating heart our nation since its founding.